pocomane/brewed-in-the-apocalypse/bita.md

 The protagonist may fill the _ before writing the moves on the character sheet.
 ```

-The general schema of new moves with rolls is "When [trigger text] then ask to
+The general schema of new moves with rolls is "When [trigger text]
-roll; on success [succes text]; on twist [compormise text]; on failure
+then __Face the uncertain__: on success [succes text]; on twist [compormise
-[failure text].".
-Here there are some consideration about the various part.
+text]; on failure [failure text].".
+Here there are some consideration about the
+various part.

 The trigger text should not be too much specific or general, while at least the
 success text should give something that the protagonist can not be sure to obtain